kang-gnak/eva-dataset/readme.md

 This folder contains all the resized images we selected from AVA dataset.

-You can use our classification of content with EVA_category or use your own classification on EVA_whole.
+You can use our classification of image category in image_content_category.csv or use your own classification.

-You can decide to download the images or not.
 Notice the images are 600-700MB.

 #data folder#